gburgett/blog/content/projects/neighbor-solutions.md

 One of the challenges we've had in building this system is handling Protected Health Information (PHI).
 We have interest from medical service providers in using the system, but it must be HIPAA compliant.
-Fortunately my experience building a [HIPAA Compliant finance app](/projects/healthshare-technology-solutions/) has been very helpful to Our Technology.
+Fortunately my experience building a [HIPAA Compliant finance app](/projects/healthshare-technology-solutions/) has been very helpful to Neighbor Solutions.
 We have put a plan in place to protect PHI very soon.
 This plan involves migrating to Amazon Web Services (AWS), ensuring proper cloud backups and locking down shell access to the production servers.